bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/new-user-dialog-wizard.rst

    The New User Dialog Wizard Page 2

-This page provides the functionality to create necessary configuration of a User Dialog simple and quickly.
-The starting point is a data class. e.g. the data class of the process that calls the User dialog.
-Based on this data class the following configuration could be created:
+This page provides the functionality to create required configurations for a User Dialog simply and quickly.
+The starting point is a data class, e.g. the data class of the process that calls the User dialog.
+Based on this data class, you can create the following configurations:

 Start-Method
    A start method is created based on the selected In and Out attributes.
-The necessary parameter mapping will be automatically generated.
+The necessary parameter mapping will be generated automatically.

 Data Class fields
-   For each selected In/Out attribute a field will be created in the Data Class of the User Dialog.
-The name of the created field could be defined in the column 'Field Name'.
+   For each selected In/Out attribute a field is created in the Data Class of the User Dialog.
+The name of the created field is defined in the column 'Field Name'.

 Form (for HTML/Offline Dialogs)
-   For each selected UI attribute a form field is created in the view.
-   E.g. for a field birthday, of type Date, a label and a datepicker will be generated.
+   For each selected UI attribute, a form field is created in the view, e.g. for a field birthday of type Date, a label and a date picker is generated.

 .. tip::